ferion11/danrepo/README.md

 Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds available.

 ### Include:
-* media-gfx/mtpaint - Simple GTK+2 painting program (git, but release only)
+* media-gfx/mtpaint - Simple GTK+2 painting program (git, but release only).
-* sys-fs/exfat-linux - exFAT filesystem module for Linux kernel (new and updated)
+* sys-fs/exfat-linux - exFAT filesystem module for Linux kernel (new and updated).
-* sys-fs/exfat-nofuse - Non-fuse kernel driver for exFat and VFat file systems (old, but fixed)
+* sys-fs/exfat-nofuse - Non-fuse kernel driver for exFat and VFat file systems (old, but fixed).
-* x11-misc/gromit-mpx - Gromit-MPX is a multi-pointer GTK3 port of the original Gromit
+* x11-misc/gromit-mpx - Gromit-MPX is a multi-pointer GTK3 port of the original Gromit.
+* media-fonts/ttf-wps-fonts - These are the symbol fonts required by app-office/wps-office.

 ### Installation
 After performing those steps, the following should work (or any other package from this overlay):